EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 /safe_outputs: you (36177) your_project_group(4797) drwxr-xr-x ext2/ext3
 ```

 Again `/safe_data` has user `nobody` as typically the user that owns `/safe_data` on the back-end won't be known within the container.
 However, its group will be your user group.
-If using `$HOME/safe_data` then the permissions logged would be:
+If using `$HOME/safe_data` then the permissions logged would be, for example:

 ```text
 /safe_data: you (36177) your_project_group(4797) drwxr-xr-x ext2/ext3